DokjaDev0/touchpadCZN/README.md

 # touchpadCZN

-A dual-display Android controller that turns the **secondary screen of the AYN Thor** (or any Android device with two displays) into a **pixel-art trackpad** that controls the primary screen with real touch gestures.
+A dual-display Android controller that turns the **secondary screen of the AYN Thor** (or any Android device with two displays) into a **trackpad** that controls the primary screen with real touch gestures.

 ---